icgc-argo/argo-docs/docs/submission/validating-molecular-data.md

 One method to quickly complete validation is to structure your data in a pre-determined format that `seq-tools` is expecting.
 Under a submission directory, compile each submission as a folder, with the JSON payload and the associated data files in the same folder.

 Each submission folder **must** contain:
-- The metadata payload as a `.json` file (for instructions on preparing payloads please see [Submitting Molecular Data](/docs/submission/submitting-molecular-data)).
+- The metadata payload as a `.json` file.
 Only 1 `.json` file must be present in the submission folder.
 - All molecular data files associated to that payload, or symlinks to their location.

 For example: